Real-time-embedded10/Magic-Music-Player/Software/Hand Gesture Recognition/README.md

 Real Time Recognition System
 --
 After completing a great processing method and trained model, the final real-time recognition system is mentioned in folder "Real Time Recognition System".
 It can segment, process and then classify gestures in real time. <br>

-Note
---
-All code written in python and MATLAB is only used for data pre-analysis or model training.
-Only code in C++ is written for raspberry pi to achieve the final goal in real time.